 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where bournonite typically forms.
+Look in hydrothermal veins country, the host setting where bournonite typically forms.
 If you start seeing galena, tetrahedrite, pyrite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, often showing cyclic twinning resulting in cogwheel-like shapes habit, so train your eye for that shape before scanning the outcrop.